juliannaroen/address_titlecase/README.md

 ## Options

-To override any existing functionality, an `overrides` hash option can be passed where the key value pair represents a mapping of what the key should become.
+To override any existing functionality, an `overrides` argument can be passed where the key value pair represents a mapping of what the key should become.

 ```ruby
 > "123 SESAME ST SE, SALEM, OR 97301".address_titlecase(overrides: { 'ST' => 'ST', 'SE' => 'Se' })
 => "123 Sesame ST Se, Salem, OR 97301"
 ```

-`String#address_titlecase` is also aliased as `String#address_titleize`.
+`address_titlecase` is also aliased as `address_titleize`.

 ## Installation